uteluq/moodle-block_chatbot/README.md

 ## Testing and Validation

-The plugin has been rigorously tested in both academic and AWS cloud environments to ensure robustness and scalability (see project report, Section 2).
+The plugin has been rigorously tested in both academic and AWS cloud environments to ensure robustness and scalability.
 Key findings include:

 - **RAG Mode**: Outperforms non-RAG mode in precision, relevance, completeness, and pedagogical utility, with clear, context-aware responses and no noticeable latency.
 - **Non-RAG Mode**: Offers satisfactory clarity and speed but may provide less accurate or overly general responses for course-specific queries.

-A detailed testing protocol will be published, with evaluation criteria including:

-- Precision, relevance, clarity, and completeness of responses.
-- Response time, dialogue coherence, and pedagogical utility.
-- Comparative testing with and without RAG, using provided course PDFs.

 ## Requirements